GrumpyOldTroll/ietf-dorms-cluster/draft-ietf-mboned-dorms.md

 In contrast to many common RESTCONF deployments that are intended to provide configuration management for a service to a narrow set of authenticated administrators, DORMS servers often provide read-only metadata for public access or for a very large set of end receivers, since it provides metadata in support of multicast data streams and multicast can scale to very large audiences.

 Operators are advised to provision the DORMS service in a way that will scale appropriately to the size of the expected audience.
-Specific advice on such scaling is out of scope for this document, but some of the mechanisms outlined in {{RFC3040}} or other online resources might be useful, depending on the expected number of receivers.
+Specific advice on such scaling is out of scope for this document, but some of the mechanisms outlined in {{RFC3040}} or other online resources might be useful, depending on the expected number of clients.

 ## Data Scoping  {#scoping}